-In the case of a student being required to repeat the failed unit(s) because of compassionate or compelling reasons, the Academic Manager will make arrangements and inform the administration department to extend course of enrolment.
+• In the case of students required to repeat the failing unit because of compassionate or compelling reasons, the academic manager will inform the administration department to extend course of enrolment.
 PRISMS will be updated for student course variation report.

 LLN Support